 The Competition Act seeks to ensure fair competition in India through the CCI.
-The CCI was made functional with effect from 20 May 2009; Dharendra Kumar is the chairman and there are six other members.
-The central government has the power to appoint a director-general and other advisers and consultants to assist the CCI in inquiries.
-KK Sharma is presently the acting director-general.
+The CCI was made functional with effect from 20 May 2009; Dharendra Kumar is presently the chairman of the CCI.
+The central government has the power under the Competition Act to appoint a director general and other advisers and consultants to assist the CCI in inquiries.

 The CCI has the authority to inquire on its own motion, on information or on a reference made by the central government, the state government or statutory authorities, or upon receiving a complaint.
 The CCI also has the power to investigate agreements, combinations or abuse of dominant position outside India that have an appreciable adverse effect on competition in India.